+Is Kindergarten is already approaching around the corner for your 5-year-old, or soon to be 5 years old before September of the current year?
 Where did the time go?
 It was not so long ago that you were probably like myself oohing and aahing … and wiping their little snotty noses with such joy.
-But now, you have to get them ready for kindergarten.
+But now, you are getting ready for kindergarten with your child.

 Maybe you have already gotten your child familiar with leaving home by attending a daycare, or other school arrangements.
 For others, however (especially kids that stayed at home), that might not be the case.
 Whatever the situation is for each parent, the question is still the same.
 Is my child ready for kindergarten and should I be worried?

 I have experienced both worlds and I am here to provide you with as much information as I can to help you with the transition.
 My eldest is already in kindergarten and my youngest has one more year to go.

 My first experience with kindergarten started with e-learning as a result of covid-19.
 I was present virtually online with my son and his class for an entire semester (parents had to be present in the room… yikes!).
 We decided, however, for the second semester to send our son back to school (brick and mortar), just so that he would be ready to transition to 1st grade, should they request that all students return to the classroom setting.